 Holi is the festival of colors, joy, happiness and full of fun and laughter.

 In Hinduism, Holi (also called Holaka or Phagwa), an annual festival celebrated on the day after the full moon in the Hindu month of Phalguna (early March).
 It celebrates spring, commemorates various events in Hindu mythology and is time of disregarding social norms and indulging in general merrymaking.
-This year, Holi will begin in the evening of Wednesday, March 20 and ends in the evening of Thursday, March 21.
+In 2020, Holi will begin in the evening of Monday March 9 and ends in the evening of Tuesday, March 10.

 Holi celebrations start on the night before Holi with a bonfire where people gather, sing, dance and party.
 These bonfires not only purify the air of evil spirits, but mark the story of Holika and Prahalad.

 The next morning is a free-for-all explosion of colours, where participants play, chase and colour each other with dry powder and coloured water, with some carrying water guns and coloured water-filled balloons for their water fight.
 Anyone and everyone is fair game, friend or stranger, rich or poor, man or woman, children and elders.

 The frolic and fight with colours occurs in the open streets, open parks, outside temples and buildings.
 Groups carry drums and other musical instruments, go from place to place, sing and dance.
 People visit family, friends and foes to throw colour powders on each other, laugh and gossip, then share Holi delicacies, food and drinks.

 Here are some typical Holi delicacies that you can try: